admariner/awesome-chalice/README.md

 * [AWS SDK for Python (boto3)](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) `boto3.amazonaws.com`
   * In addition to providing Python interfaces to most AWS services, Amazon will often release setup/teardown code for new services as boto3 scripts (i.e. [AWS Detective](https://github.com/aws-samples/amazon-detective-multiaccount-scripts) and [AWS GuardDuty](https://github.com/aws-samples/amazon-guardduty-multiaccount-scripts/blob/master/enableguardduty.py)) before they are available in CloudFormation or the CDK.
 You can modify these scripts to be run from Chalice.
 There is also an *asynchronous* version of boto3 available, [aioboto3](https://github.com/terrycain/aioboto3), that is compatible with Python 3's built-in  <code>async</code> and <code>await</code> asynchronous programming keywords.
 With aioboto3 you can, for example, perform massively parallel writes and reads to S3 or DynamoDB.
 * [AWS X-Ray SDK for Python](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-python.html)  `docs.aws.amazon.com`
   * The X-Ray SDK for Python is a must have for using the X-Ray console to trace and visualize your Chalice-based microservices architecture.
-In addition, this SDK can dynamically instrument tracing into other libraries that are useful for Chalice, such as [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), [aioboto3](https://aioboto3.readthedocs.io/en/latest/usage.html), [pynamodb](https://github.com/pynamodb/PynamoDB), [sqlite3](https://docs.python.org/3/library/sqlite3.html), [psycopg2](https://www.psycopg.org/), [pymongo](https://pymongo.readthedocs.io/en/stable/) and [PyMySQL](https://github.com/PyMySQL/PyMySQL) using `from aws_xray_sdk.core import patch_all`
+In addition, this SDK can dynamically instrument tracing into other libraries that are useful for Chalice, such as [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), [aioboto3](https://aioboto3.readthedocs.io/en/latest/usage.html), [pynamodb](https://github.com/pynamodb/PynamoDB), [sqlite3](https://docs.python.org/3/library/sqlite3.html), [psycopg2](https://www.psycopg.org/), [pymongo](https://pymongo.readthedocs.io/en/stable/) and [PyMySQL](https://github.com/PyMySQL/PyMySQL) using `from aws_xray_sdk.core import patch_all;patch_all();`
 * [AWS IoT SDK for Python](https://github.com/aws/aws-iot-device-sdk-python-v2) `GitHub`
   * Add Internet of Things support to your Chalice application.
 This pairs well with Chalice's [built-in support for events based on Kinesis Streams](https://aws.amazon.com/blogs/developer/aws-chalice-now-supports-amazon-kinesis-and-amazon-dynamodb-streams/).
 There is also a [Python SDK for Greengrass](https://aws.github.io/aws-greengrass-core-sdk-python/), which runs Lambda functions ON Greengrass IoT edge devices.
 These functions can trigger application logic in Chalice via IoT --> Kinesis Streams.
 * [AWS C Common Runtime](https://github.com/awslabs/aws-c-common) `GitHub`